bandonga/bandonga.github.io/collections/_sip/0-intro.md

   * `603 Decline` - Ex.
 The destination does not wish to participate in the call, or cannot do so, and additionally the destination knows there are no alternative (eg voicemail) willing to accept the call.

 > **NOTE**: The `XXX Reason` phrase,  is suggested in the standard, but any text can be used to convey more information.
-A complete list can be found at http://www.iana.org/assignments/sip-parameters/sip-parameters.txt
+A complete list can be found at [IANA SIP parameters](https://www.iana.org/assignments/sip-parameters/sip-parameters.xhtml)

 ### SIP Headers